 Is it any good?

-Filmed in "supermarionation," THUNDERBIRDS ARE GO is a campy live animated marionette mid-'60s take on the James Bond and space travel movies of that era.
+Filmed in "supermarionation," this movie is a campy live animated marionette mid-'60s take on the James Bond and space travel movies of that era.
 The special effects certainly haven't aged well, but on its own terms, there's a timeless creativity to this movie that shows that imaginative stories with limited resources can be as enjoyable as modern sci-fi.
 Fans of the Austin Powers movies will notice strong similarities.

 However, in spite of the action, Thunderbirds are Go is slow-paced at times.
 An extended dream sequence and a musical interlude with Cliff Richard and The Shadows go on longer than necessary, and, while humorous in a kitschy kind of way, feel like unnecessary padding to the central story.
 Still, for fans of live-action animation, this is an entertaining way to see how far we've come in almost 50 years.

 Families can talk about how the future looks.
-As a film made in the mid-1960s that is set in the late 21st Century, how is "futuristic technology" presented?
+As a film made in the mid-1960s that is set in the late 21st Century, how is "futuristic technology" presented in Thunderbirds are Go?
 What do you think technology in 50 years will look like?